These are some useful qualifications which will enable you to build a career in the construction sector

 Before you can apply for a CSCS card, SKILLcard or SCORE card you’ll need to have passed a health, safety and environment test in the past two years.
 This makes sure you know how to stay safe on site while keeping others safe.
 There are four types of test, including operative, labourer, specialist, and managers and professionals.
 The one you take depends on the type of job you’ll be doing and the CSCS card you’re applying for.

-Link to the complete post:
+Link to the complete post can be found on: